markwolfeman/ist653/assignments/homework1.markdown

 - Who owns and manages the digital library?
 - What is the scope, purpose, and mission of the repository?
 - What audience is it aimed at? or What community does it serve?
 - How old is it?
-If there no date, can you infer one?
+If there is no date, can you infer one?
 - Where does it fit in the organizational chart of the institution?
 - How is it funded?
 (Internally/institutional, grant, consortia)
 - Is it one all-encompassing digital library or many?